a11ywatch/a11ywatch/clients/README.md

 ## gRPC

 The gRC calls only work on self-hosted or enterprise accounts.
-None of the ports are exposed to the public for the gRPC API unless you are a partner.